Rajanpandey/Scripts/README.md

 # Scripts
-Scripts used to automate redundant tasks
+Scripts used to automate mundane tasks